Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter7-documenting.md

 * What you can do to improve this workflow?
 * Which new activities can be interested for them?
 * Which activities are missing the participation of new volunteers?
-* Which are the broken part of the onboarding? (resources on the website, getting accounts to platforms and so on)
+* Which are the broken parts of the onboarding? (resources on the website, getting accounts to platforms and so on)

 # Conclusion

 Take this chapter as inspirational for you to start writing documentation about community management but also on other things.
 Write the most stupid things too but write them, the next one that is going to replace you probably won't know everything.
-Instead if you are interested on discover how to write documentation from the language or the style there is [this guide by Google](https://developers.google.com/style).
+Instead, if you are interested on discover how to write documentation from the language or the style, there is [this guide by Google](https://developers.google.com/style).